Re-Parole

 Step by step guide on how to apply for re-parole (in Russian)

-6. To the question, “Have you ever been issues a Reentry Permit or Refugee Travel Document?” respond “No” (question 2 in Part 4 on the paper form).
+10. To the question, “Have you ever been issued a Reentry Permit or Refugee Travel Document?” respond “No” (question 2 in Part 4 on the paper form).

-7. Indicate if you have ever been issued an advance parole document (questions 3.a-b in Part 4 on the paper form).
+11. Indicate if you have ever been issued an advance parole document I-512 or I-512L (questions 3.a-b in Part 4 on the paper form).

-10. Sign the form in the Applicant Signature section.
-THE FORM MUST BE SIGNED REGARDLESS THE AGE OF THE APPLICANT!
-If the form is unsigned, USCIS will return it.
+14. Sign the form in the Applicant Signature section.
+An electronic form is signed with the first and last name of the applicant.
+A PAPER FORM MUST BE HAND-SIGNED REGARDLESS THE AGE OF THE APPLICANT!
+If the paper form is not hand-signed, USCIS will return it.

 • A parent or legal guardian may sign the form for a child under the age of 14 who cannot sign the form personally.
 The signature of the parent or guardian must be in the form “PARENT/GUARDIAN FULL NAME for CHILD’s FULL NAME” (for example: “Yakov Franko for Ivan Franko”).
 Children older than 14 must sign their applications themselves.

-• Any additional information and documents to explain prior immigration issues, criminal history or non-compliance with U4U tuberculosis and vaccine attestations (if applicable).
+• Any additional information and documents to explain late filing, prior immigration issues, or criminal history (if applicable).

 • If you are signing the form for your child under the age of 14, attach the child’s birth certificate or legal guardianship documents with a certified translation showing your relationship to the child.